Applications to the 2022 Small Grants Scheme are now closed and successful projects have been announced.

 The application process has two stages.

-The application should also include a two-page CV using the MRC format (for each applicant), and a completed IAS Conflict Of Interest declaration, and an optional list of relevant and recent publications (maximum one page of A4).
-Applicants should also complete IAS’ Equity, Diversity and Inclusion monitoring survey.
+The application should also include a CV (for each applicant), a completed IAS Conflict Of Interest declaration, and an optional list of relevant and recent publications (maximum one page of A4).
+Applicants should also complete IAS’s Equity, Diversity and Inclusion monitoring survey.

 Outline applications should be submitted to grants@ias.org.uk.